CactiLab/UAFVerif/README.md

 }
 ```

+The project is still being updated, with the ``version 1.0`` corresponding to the NDSS paper.

 ## Instructions

 ### Software Requirements
 To run UAFVerif, you need [ProVerif 2.01+](https://prosecco.gforge.inria.fr/personal/bblanche/proverif/) and Python 3.0+ (to batch ProVerif input file.).

 ### File Organization